forcedotcom/SalesforceMobileSDK-CordovaPlugin/tools/README.md

 ./tools/update.sh
 </pre>

-If you don't want to regenerate the iOS .a libraries, do:
+If you don't want to regenerate the iOS libraries, do:

 <pre>
 ./tools/update.sh nobuild